ssandrews/Smoldyn/docs/Smoldyn/SmoldynCodeDoc.rst

 -  Fixed minor issues with ``smolRunTimeStep`` and commands, which were causing commands to not run after the first time step.

+   .. rubric:: Modifications for version 2.66 (released 6/18/21)
+      :name: modifications-for-version-2.66-released-61821
+      :class: unnumbered

+-  Substantial work on filaments.
+Some example files work, but several still don’t.

+-  Dilawar fixed documentation formatting issues for the readthedocs site.

+-  Various additions for compatibility with Biosimulators.

+-  Minor additions to Python API: Simulation.counts and getError.

 The wish/ to do list
 ====================